mikesol/wall/docs/src/things.md

 w> -999999
 -999_999
 ```

 ## `float`

-Floats are represented as double-precision floating numbers in Wall.
-They function like an `int`.
-A `float` can be added to an `int`, at which point the result is a float.
+`float`-s are represented as double-precision floating numbers in Wall.

 ```
 w> 5.1